 Is Witches Butter Edible?

-Both types of jelly fungus, that use the common name “witches butter” are edible, that’s not up for debate in all the sources I’ve found to date.
-To the best of my knowledge, there are no toxic look-alikes, but since witches butter isn’t commonly eaten, it’s hard to be sure there’s not a toxic look-alike lurking out there that no one’s happened across yet.
+Both types of jelly fungus, which use the common name “witches butter” are edible, that’s not up for debate in all the sources I’ve found to date.
+To the best of my knowledge, there are no toxic look-alikes, but since witch’s butter isn’t commonly eaten, it’s hard to be sure there’s not a toxic look-alike lurking out there that no one’s happened across yet.

 Others say that it has to be cooked, either boiled or steamed.
 As a general rule of thumb, you should always cook any mushroom, wild or cultivated.
 While many people may be able to get away with eating them raw, I’d hate to be the one that doesn’t have the right constitution and find out the hard way.

 This is especially true when foraging with kids.
 My three-year-old daughter is a budding mushroom hunter, and she’ll often collect specimens for my inspection.
 I’ve tried to instill in her one core rule, that a mushroom must always be cooked, largely because it prevents her from popping them in her mouth in the wild.

 That’s true for adults too, and just the act of bringing a mushroom home makes you think on it a bit harder.
 The excitement of the find has passed, and you can take a second look in the kitchen.

 What Does Witches Butter Taste Like?

 Edible or not, witch’s butter doesn’t really have a taste.
 It’s hard to describe, but I couldn’t pin down a taste at all in these little orange jelly mushrooms.
 There was something there though.

 My mom happened to be visiting, and without explanation, I handed her a mass of witch’s butter and said, “Tell me what this tastes like to you…”